mazurowski-lab/segmentation-guided-diffusion/README.md

     --segmentation_guided \
     --num_segmentation_classes {N_SEGMENTATION_CLASSES} \
 ```
 This will generate images conditioned on the segmentation masks in `MASK_FOLDER/all/test`.
+Segmentation masks should be saved as image files (e.g., `.png`) with integer values starting at zero for each object class, i.e., 0, 1, 2.

 ## Additional Options/Config
 Our code has further options for training and evaluation; run `python3 main.py --help` for more information.
 Further settings still can be changed under `class TrainingConfig:` in `training.py` (some of which are exposed as command-line options for `main.py`, and some of which are not).